 Q: How often should my pet have a dental cleaning?

 A: Ideally dogs and cats should have at least an annual full dental scaling and polishing.
-This allows us to use an ultrasonic scaler to fully remove all the tartar that has cemented on the teeth, and allows us to perform dental x-rays to check for disease below the gumline that would not otherwise be visible.
-Yearly dentals will help slow the progression of dental disease.
+This allows us to use an ultrasonic scaler to fully remove all the tartar that has cemented on the teeth and allows us to perform dental X-rays to check for disease below the gum line that would not otherwise be visible.
+Annual dental appointments will help slow the progression of dental disease.